mikemeyer186/v-server-setup/README.md

 # vm-cloud-config

-Procedure to configure a vm-cloud on a server:
+Procedure to configure a vm-cloud on a server with zsh/bash:

 - creating ssh-key pair
 - deactivating password login